gvwilson/sensibleadventures/gleam/gleam.md

 drown so easily, or lose your bearings and come out on the wrong side of the stream, or be swept away, and never be heard from again.

-"Oh, it's safe enough once you know how," Granna Shimmer said.
+"Oh, it's safe enough once you know how," Grandma Shimmer said.
 "But I don't suppose anyone swims any more, do they?
 No, I don't suppose they could learn...
 Not in the dark."